Polymer/old-docs-site/docs/polymer/polymer.md

 **Note:** an element's [`ready()` lifecycle callback](#lifecyclemethods) is called after an element has been prepared.
 Use `ready()` to know when an element is done initializing itself.
 {: .alert .alert-success }

+## Resolving paths of sibling elements {#resolvepath}

+For the general case of element re-use and sharing, URLs in HTML Imports are meant to be relative to the location of the import.
+The majority of the time, the system takes care of this for you.

+However, JavaScript doesn't have a notion of a local import.
+Therefore, {{site.project_title}} provides a `resolvePath()` utility for converting local paths to paths local to the document.

+For example: If you know your import is in a folder containing a resource (e.g `x-foo.png`), you can get a path to `x-foo.png` which will work relative to the main document by calling `this.resolvePath('x-foo.png')`.

+Visually, this might look like the following:

+    index.html
+    components/x-foo/
+      x-foo.html
+      x-foo.png

+At an element level, where `this` refers to an instance of an `x-foo` created by `index.html`, `this.resolvePath('x-foo.png') === 'components/x-foo/x-foo.png'`.